torchlard/Notes/theory/hott_book/01-type_theory.md

 - At the end, need extra univalence axiom

 # function types
-in type thory, function not defined as functional relations, but are primitive concept construt element of A -> B
+in type theory, function not defined as functional relations, but are primitive concept

+ways to construct element of A -> B
 1. direct definition
 2. λ-calculus